I love everything about this place.

 Our bill came to about $60 with the tip, which is definitely not bad (at all) for some really great food and a super fun atmosphere.

 During my time working at Bahama Breeze, and then on quite a few follow up visits, I’ve had the chance to try most of the menu items.
 Many of them I’ve eaten (way) more than once.
 Some of my favorites are as follows:

 For appetizers, I highly recommend the following:

-Want something a little different?
-Then definitely try the Tostones with Chicken – Made with twice fried plantains direct from San Juan, Puerto Rico, and then topped with chicken, sweet peppers, mushrooms, melted cheese and tomato salsa.
+Definitely try the Tostones with Chicken – twice fried plantains topped with chicken, sweet peppers, mushrooms, melted cheese and tomato salsa.
 This is so good, but way too much food for just one person, so plan to share.

 Conch Fritters.
 Not too many restaurants offer this on their menu, so it’s a fun choice, for sure!
 It’s basically a hush puppy with conch, served with an orange peel dipping sauce – very good.
 This dish is pretty small though, so if you plan to share, then you should probably order more than one.